Strong research environments and research areas

 IRES – Institute for Russian and Eurasian Studies

-Politically important geographical regions – The Uppsala Centre for Russian and Eurasian Studies (UCRS) conducts research with an in-depth focus on recent developments in Russia, and in the post-Soviet space.
-UCRS is designed to meet the highest international standards of scientific excellence and spans across the humanities and the social sciences, as well as law and theology.
+Politically important geographical regions – the Institute for Russia and Eurasian Studies (IRES) conducts research with an in-depth focus on recent developments in Russia, and in the post-Soviet space.
+IRES is designed to meet the highest international standards of scientific excellence and spans across the humanities and the social sciences, as well as law and theology.

 CNDS – Centre for Natural Disaster Science

 Disaster and crisis management – the Centre for Natural Disaster Science contributes to improving the ability to prevent and deal with risks in society, both nationally and internationally, by raising awareness of the dynamics and consequences of natural hazards, considering the issue of vulnerability in Sweden, as well as discussing crisis management.

 Uppsala University also participates in three additional strategic research areas coordinated by Lund University